Morganamilo/tide/README.md

 4- Clone this repository
 5- Do a chmod +x for the install and update scripts
 6- Run the install script
-7- Change .mutt/muttrc to use your desired email address and email server
+7- Edit ~/.bashsys to correctly fit your system modules 8- Change ~/.mutt/muttrc to use your desired email address and email server

 Enjoy!
 You can use the update script if you want to keep up with the new changes in this repository.